 The next table (Table 5) looks at comfort levels with different equality groups being in the same class as your child.
 The question asked them to imagine their response regardless of whether or not they have children.
-33 equality groups were asked about.
+In total, people were asked about 33 equality groups.
 (Fewer equality categories are asked about because some are not relevant in a classroom setting).

 Table 5.
-Attitude towards someone with a certain characteristic being in the same class as participant'schild, with 1 being very uncomfortable and 10 being very comfortable
+Attitude towards someone with a certain characteristic being in the same class as participant's child, with 1 being very uncomfortable and 10 being very comfortable